-Fundraising Ideas for mental health-related organizations and raising money for mental health awareness are certainly not new.
-But mental health has been a major global concern since the beginning of the pandemic, sadly affecting people of all ages, backgrounds, and financial circumstances.
+Fundraising Ideas for mental health-related organizations and raising money for mental health awareness are not new.
+But mental health has been a primary global concern since the pandemic, affecting people of all ages, backgrounds, and financial circumstances.
 It has been an emotional rollercoaster for many, whether due to losing jobs, feeling lonely and isolated at home, or even children finding it hard to reintegrate into schools and socialize again.

 A great way to address the stigma associated with mental illness and make a real impact on people’s well-being is by starting a fundraiser for mental health awareness.
 It is highly likely that someone close to you is suffering something challenging during these unprecedented times.
-So, take a look at our list of mental health fundraising ideas to show your support and increase awareness around this ever-growing topic.
+So, look at our mental health fundraising ideas to show your support and increase awareness around this ever-growing topic.

 Before You Start – Educate Yourself

-It’s important to fully understand the cause you’re fundraising for before you start a mental health-related fundraising event.
-Mental health is a complex and delicate subject that requires compassion and empathy, as well as a solid understanding of its challenges.
-Increasing your knowledge on the subject will ensure that you spread comprehensible, accurate, and appropriate awareness about mental illness.
-By sharing your personal journey and asking people to talk about their experiences, you gain a better grasp of the topic and give people the support they need.
+It’s essential to fully understand the cause you’re fundraising for before you start a mental health-related fundraising event.
+Mental health is a complex and delicate subject that requires compassion, empathy, and a solid understanding of its challenges.
+Increasing your knowledge on the subject will ensure you spread comprehensible, accurate, and appropriate awareness about mental illness.
+By sharing your personal journey and asking people to talk about their experiences, you better grasp the topic and give people the support they need.

 Get Moving for Mental Health